marc2332/bliss/doc/docs/gs_presentation.md

     This chapter assumes BLISS is installed, with a running **Beacon** server.
 See [installation instructions](index.md) for more details.

+This page will present what is BLISS and how to start using it.

 ## BLISS presentation